In case of a medical emergency in Finland, dial 112. After moving to Finland, locate your nearest pharmacy, medical center, or hospital.

 Make sure to locate the nearest health clinic and find out their opening hours upon your arrival to your host town.
 Clinics in Finland do not automatically provide documentation in English, so it is important to ask that separate as you will need it for your insurance company.

-Reimbursement of the medical expenses (private & public) can be applied from the Seven Corners, the ASPE insurance (link to insurance page) provider according to their policy.
+Reimbursement of the medical expenses (private & public) can be applied from the Seven Corners, the ASPE benefit provider according to their policy.

 Scholars and Professionals